Liusuthu/Multi-Modal-Based-Depression-Detecting-System/README.md

 The purpose of this system is to provide an easy way to detect depression, provide timely primary diagnosis and alert treatment for users who may be at potential risk of depression.
 The system consists of a fusion of video, audio, and text modal models for Chinese language environments, it also accesses to a large language model API to achieve a more humanized consultation experience.
 ##### 📋Testing Mode
 Including three sub-modes:<br>
-<1>Basic Scale Test: a scale test based on SDS(Self-rating depression scale), which is traditional and effective.<br>
+▪️ Basic Scale Test: a scale test based on SDS(Self-rating depression scale), which is traditional and effective.<br>
-<2>Structured Consultancy: a consultancy test with a relatively fixed structure, including sleeping condition, dietary situation, mood condition, daily hobbies, recent affairs, etc.<br>
+▪️ Structured Consultancy: a consultancy test with a relatively fixed structure, including sleeping condition, dietary situation, mood condition, daily hobbies, recent affairs, etc.<br>
-<3>Scale and Consultancy: firstly complete a SDS scale, and the the LLM(GPT-4) will give an consultancy based on the content of the scale, the multi-modal information is collected during the consultancy.
+▪️ Scale and Consultancy: firstly complete a SDS scale, and the the LLM(GPT-4) will give an consultancy based on the content of the scale, the multi-modal information is collected during the consultancy.

 ##### 💬Chatting Mode
 Users can share their daily things and get emotion needs with the chattin grobot.